wlonk/arcadia/appendices/geography_and_culture.rst

 Appendix: Geography & Culture
 =============================

+.. todo:: Rewrite this to match current material.

 The year is 1812.
 England is at war, with Wellington keeping the French at bay in the Peninsula.
 The king, George III, has gone mad, and his son, Prince George, has been appointed Prince Regent.
 Jane Austen's